visgl/luma.gl/docs/api-reference/core/experimental/transform.md

 ### swapBuffers

 Swaps source and destination buffers.
+If buffer swapping is used, `sourceBuffers` supplied to the constructor and/or the `update` method must be `Buffer` objects.

 ### getBuffer